LauraKirby/stanford-cs106b/README.md

 - Install Xcode: Version 8.3.3 (8E3004b)
 - Install JVM
 - In terminal:
+  - clone repository `git clone https://github.com/LauraKirby/stanford-cs106b.git`
-  - from root directory of this repo, find the path
+  - move into the root directory of stanford-cs106b:
-    - enter into the root directory: `cd stanford-cs106b`
+    - `cd stanford-cs106b`
-    - print path for current working directory: `pwd`
+  - from here, print the current working directory:
+    - `pwd`
     - my path looks like: `/Users/laurakirby/Desktop/stanford-cs106b`
-  - set environment variable that states where the spl.jar file is.
+  - Stanford has done some extra work to standardize how the programs are run.
+You will need to set an environment variable that lets your program know where to find the spl.jar file.
     - `launchctl setenv SPL_HOME '/your/path/from/pwd`

 ### Sources